LeoVarnet/psychoac-manuel-fr/_sources/systeme_auditif/Interim_conclusion.md

 *Deux exemples de spectrogramme auditif, en réponse à un complexe harmonique de fréquence fondamentale 300 Hz (panneau gauche), et à un enregistrement de la voyelle "é" prononcée par une voix avec une fréquence fondamentalementale à 250 Hz (panneau droit).
 A droite de chaque spectrogramme est représenté le pattern d'excitation correspondant, et au dessus la réponse électrique simulée d'une cellule ciliée particulière (c'est-à-dire une ligne du spectrogramme, identifiée par la flèche rouge) : cellule accordée à 7000 Hz (panneau gauche) ou à 3370 Hz (panneau droit).*
 ```

+> Harvey Fletcher (1930) referred to the frequency theories as “time pattern theories,”
+which makes more sense, and saw the need to combine these with the Helmholtz-style
+resonance or “space pattern” theories, to explain more than just pitch:
+Two general types of hearing theories have been put forth from time to time to explain these
+effects.
+One might be called a space pattern theory and the other a time pattern theory.
+In the
+first theory, it is assumed that the time pattern of the wave motion in the air is transferred into a
+space pattern in the inner ear so that the nerve impulses reaching the brain give us information
+concerning the time pattern of the wave motion by means of the location of the nerves which are
+stimulated.
+In the second theory, it is assumed that the time sequences are transmitted directly
+to the brain.
+It is the opinion of the author that both of these effects are operating in aiding one
+to interpret the sounds which one hears.
+The term “A Space–Time Pattern Theory of Hearing”
+therefore best expresses this conception. [[Richard F. Lyon - Human and Machine Hearing]]

 ## Le paradoxe du système auditif

 Selon Richard Warren, le système auditif présente un "paradoxe" : c'est un mauvais instrument de mesure mais qui fournit néanmoins une excellente précison.